 Why do most fantasy settings have multipe intelligent races?
-In real life we can make many reasonable guesses about a person's job and skills by their appearance.
+In real life we can make many reasonable guesses about a person's job, skills, and behaviors by their appearance.
 For example, age and clothing generally distinguish college students, lawyers, soldiers, and delivery men.
 But a fictional world lacks these social clues that provide helpful hints about NPCs.
 This handicaps the cooperative storytelling.
 A common replacement is to stereotype about make-believe races so that when a PC meets a new NPC the player then has at least a few informed guesses about what kind of person the PC is meeting, to take the place of the knowledge of appearances learned by someone who grew up in the setting.

 What stereotyping is present?
 Most members of a fantasy setting's race share similar clothing, foods, building types, and family structures.
-Each race will favor certain arts.
-Most have a distinct style as warriors.
+Each race will favor certain arts and have a distinct style as warriors.
 Each race uses different roles and responsibilities for gender and age.
-(In many fantasy settings each race has a distinct religion and/or patron diety, but this is not true in the 9P sample setting.)
+(In many fantasy settings each race has a distinct religion and/or patron diety, but this is not true in Spyragia.)

 The setting assumes that the PC will be a person (of these races) instead of an intelligent monster.
 The races made and use civilization.
 Stories about a PC monster would probably contain more culture shock than adventure.